Cryrivers/manta-style/documentation/QuickStart.md

 To use plugins, annotate the field with comments with `@${name}`, where `name` is the variable defined in your plugin, followed by a space and then the required parameter.

-The following example showcases several common usages with our `plugin-mock-example` and `plugin-mock-faker` plugins.
+The following example showcases several common usages with our `mock-example` and `mock-faker` plugins.

 ```ts
 interface User {